Caneda/Docs/docs/troubleshooting.rst

 To install a package from the *non-free* Debian repository, first edit **/etc/apt/sources.list**, add the keyword **non-free** at the end of the distribution description (e.g. ``deb http://ftp.us.debian.org/debian/ stable main non-free``) and then execute ``aptitude update`` as root.
 Finally, execute ``aptitude install <package>``.

-**CANEDA: ERROR WHILE LOADING SHARED LIBRARIES: LIBQWT.SO.6: CANNOT OPEN SHARED OBJECT FILE: NO SUCH FILE OR DIRECTORY**
+**LIBQWT.SO.6: CANNOT OPEN SHARED OBJECT FILE: NO SUCH FILE OR DIRECTORY**

 After executing ``caneda`` from a terminal emulator, the following error is displayed: